Adaptive and Fair Deployment Approach to Balance Offload Traffic in Multi-UAV Cellular Networks: Proof of

 \begin{IEEEbiography}[{ }]{Bhola} (S'22) received his B. Tech.
 Degree in Electronics and Communication Engineering from Dr. A.P.J.
 Abdul Kalam Technical University, formerly Uttar Pradesh Technical University, Lucknow, Uttar Pradesh, India, in 2011 and M. Tech. degree in Wireless Communication and Networks from School of Information and Communication Technology, Gautam Buddha University, Greater Noida, Delhi NCR, India, in 2015.
 He is currently pursuing a Ph.D. degree in electrical engineering and computer science-international graduate program (EECS-IGP), National Yang Ming Chiao Tung University, Hsinchu, Taiwan.
 His current research interests include hand over and mobility management in 5G and beyond, UAV base station deployments, and coverage outage issues.
 He has been awarded the National Overseas Scholarship by the Government of India in 2017, and an outstanding research award in 2021 by EECS-IGP, National Yang Ming Chiao Tung University, Hsinchu, Taiwan. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ang-Hsun Tsai} (S'09--M'12) received the Ph.D. degree in communication engineering from the National Chiao Tung University, Hsinchu, Taiwan, in 2012.
+\begin{IEEEbiography}[{ }]{Ang-Hsun Tsai} (S'09--M'12) received the Ph.D. degree in communication engineering from the National Chiao-Tung University, Hsinchu, Taiwan, in 2012.
 He is currently an assistant professor of the Department of Communications Engineering, Feng Chia University in Taiwan.
-His current research interests include radio resource management in heterogeneous networks, such as 6G mobile networks, RIS-enabled wireless network, aerial communication networks, and disaster-resilient communication networks. \end{IEEEbiography}
+His current research interests include radio resource management in heterogeneous networks, such as 6G mobile networks, non-terrestrial networks, aerial communication networks, and disaster-resilient communication networks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Li-Chun Wang} (M'96 -- SM'06 -- F'11) received the Ph.D. degree from the Georgia Institute of Technology, Atlanta, in 1996.
 From 1996 to 2000, he worked with AT\&T Laboratories, where he was a Senior Technical Staff Member with the Wireless Communications Research Department.
 In August 2000, he joined the Department of Electrical and Computer Engineering, National Yang Ming Chiao Tung University, Taiwan, where he is currently a Chair Professor and jointly appointed by the Department of Computer Science and Information Engineering.
 He holds 26 U.S. patents, and has published over 300 journal and conference papers, and co-edited the book, ``Key Technologies for 5G Wireless Systems" (Cambridge University Press 2017).
 His recent research interests are in the areas of cross-layer optimization for wireless systems, data-driven radio resource management, software-defined heterogeneous mobile networks, big data analysis for industrial Internet of Things, and AI-enabled unmanned aerial vehicular networks.
 Dr. Wang has won two Distinguished Research Awards from Taiwan’s Ministry of Science and Technology in 2012 and 2017.
 He was the co-recipients of IEEE Communications Society Asia-Pacific Board Best Award in 2015, the Y. Z. Hsu Scientific Paper Award in 2013, and the IEEE Jack Neubauer Best Paper Award in 1997.
 He was elected to an IEEE Fellow in 2011, for his contributions to cellular architecture and radio resource management in wireless networks. \end{IEEEbiography}